uPVC Doors: Benefits, Costs, and a Comparison

 do you qualify?

-What benefits do uPVC doors have?
+What are the benefits do uPVC doors?

-They insulate your home.
+They help insulate your home

-They're secure.
+They’re secure

-What are some types of UPVC front doors?
+What are some types of uPVC front doors?

-The traditional uPVC door
+Traditional uPVC door

 Doors with side panels

-French Doors
+French doors

 You’re correct if you believe they got their name from being made in France.